Skip to content

 • United Arab Emirates

-Or if you served on or after September 11, 2001, you’re covered for service in all of the above countries plus:
+Or if you served on or after September 11, 2001, you’re covered for service in the following locations:

 • Afghanistan